-1. Created from "Survey on Time Use and Leisure Activities" (2016), Ministry of Internal Affairs and Communications

-- 2. The figures are the percentages of people (weekly average) who undertake housework ("housework" and "childrearing") on a daily basis by a husband with children under six years old in a "household with a married couple and - Percentage (%) of people who carry out a relevant activity = (A) - Percentage (%) of people who do not carry out a relevant activity = 100% (A) - This survey reports action in units of 15 minutes, so it is important to note that short-term action may be reported.
+- 1. Created from "Survey on Time Use and Leisure Activities" (2016), Ministry of Internal Affairs and Communications - 2.
+The figures are the percentages of people (weekly average) who undertake housework ("housework" and "childrearing") on a daily basis by a husband with children under six years old in a "household with a married couple and children". - Percentage (%) of people who carry out a relevant activity = (A) - Percentage (%) of people who do not carry out a relevant activity = 100% (A) - This survey reports action in units of 15 minutes, so it is important to note that short-term action may be reported.

-Source: 2018 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau
+Source: 2019 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau

 What percentage of researchers are women?
-As of 2017, the percentage was only 15.7%, which is extremely low compared to other nations.
+As of 2018, the percentage was only 16.2%, which is extremely low compared to the other nations.
 According to fields of research, the percentage of regular researchers at universities etc. of whom more than half are women is for the fields of pharmacy and nursing.
-On the other hand, it is only 10.6% for engineering and 14.2% for science, showing a deviation between fields.
+On the other hand, it is only 11.1% for engineering and 14.2% for science, showing a deviation between fields.

-Percentage of researchers that are women - international comparison
+Percentage of female researchers - international comparison